 The phisher uses the collected information to make unlawful transactions or perform other forms of fraud; up to a quarter of the victims never fully recover.

 Enroll in our Cyber Security courses to be a master in this domain!

 As the name suggests, a denial-of-service (DoS) attack focuses on disrupting network service.
 Attackers transmit a large amount of data traffic via the network until it becomes overloaded and stops working.
 A DoS attack can be carried out in a variety of ways, but the most common is a distributed denial-of-service (DDoS) attack.
 It involves the attacker sending traffic or data, by utilizing several machines, that will overload the system.

-An individual may not recognize that their computer has been hijacked and is helping to the DoS attack in many cases.
+In many cases, an individual may not recognize that their computer has been hijacked and is contributing to the DoS attack.
 Disrupting services can have major ramifications for security and internet access; many large-scale DoS attacks have occurred in the past.
-Many instances of large-scale DoS attacks have been implemented as a single sign of protests toward governments.
+Many instances of large-scale DoS attacks have been implemented as a sign of protest against governments.

 Let us take a look at an example to learn more about this attack.

 If the user is banking online, the man in the middle would communicate with the user by impersonating the bank.
 The man in the middle would receive all information transferred between the user and the bank including sensitive data related to bank accounts.